Causal chiral 2-form electrodynamics: Summary and Outlook

 As is customary, we have assumed the existence of a weak-field expansion of the Hamiltonian density, with a conformal weak-field limit.
-This assumption is equivalent to supposing that $\hh$ has a Taylor series expansion of the form \be \hh(\sigma) = e^{-\gamma} \sigma + \mathcal{O}(\sigma^2)\, . \ee The linear term determines the conformal weak-field limit, which is acausal for $\gamma<0$ \cite{Bandos:2020jsw,Bandos:2020hgy}, so we assume $\gamma\ge0$.
+This assumption is equivalent to supposing that $\hh(\sigma)$ has a Taylor series expansion of the form \be \hh(\sigma) = e^{-\gamma} \sigma + \mathcal{O}(\sigma^2)\, . \ee The linear term determines the conformal weak-field limit, which is acausal for $\gamma<0$ \cite{Bandos:2020jsw,Bandos:2020hgy}, so we assume $\gamma\ge0$.
 For $\gamma=0$ the weak-field limit is a free-field theory and for $\gamma>0$ it is ModMax, for 4D, or its 6D chiral 2-form analog.
-Although the function $\hh(\sigma)$ is defined for $\sigma<0$ (at least near $\sigma=0$) its values for $\sigma<0$ are not physically realisable, and our causality conditions are both necessary and sufficient.
+Although the function $\hh(\sigma)$ is defined for $\sigma<0$ (at least near $\sigma=0$) its values for $\sigma<0$ are not physically realisable, and our causality conditions on $\hh$ are both necessary and sufficient.

 This is much less clear for $\gamma>0$ because there are physical Hamiltonian field configurations with $\sigma<0$.
 Static uniform background fields are naturally divided unto those with $\sigma>0$ and those with $\sigma<0$, with the causality conditions on $\hh(\sigma)$ applying only for $\sigma\ge0$.
-We have shown here that the $\sigma\ge0$ condition is equivalent, for the 4D interpretation of $\hh(\sigma)$, to convexity of $\HH$ as a function of the Legendre dual to the electric field, which is known to be necessary for causality.
-There is no obvious analog of this argument for chiral 2-form electrodynamics but we have shown by direct calculation that $\sigma\ge0$ is also required for causality in this 6D context.
+For the 4D interpretation this inequality is equivalent to a convexity condition on $\HH$ that is known to be required for causality.
+There is no obvious analog of this argument for 6D chiral 2-form electrodynamics but it is not needed for $\gamma=0$ because there are no physical backgrounds with $\sigma<0$ in these cases.
+For $\gamma>0$ there are physical backgrounds with $\sigma<0$, but we have shown, using the dispersion relations of \cite{Bandos:2023yat}, that all such backgrounds allow superluminal propagation.

-This result confirms that the condition $\sigma\ge0$ is a causality condition for $\gamma>0$.
-For 4D self-dual NLED it is known to restrict $\HH$ to its `convex domain'', and arguments for the consistency of this restriction were made in \cite{Bandos:2020jsw}.
-We have presented a new consistency argument here based on the observation that field configurations with $\sigma>0$ cannot be obtained from those with $\sigma<0$ by any Lorentz boost.
+This result completes the necessary and sufficient conditions for causality for 6D chiral 2-form electrodynamics except for an issue of consistency of the $\sigma\ge0$ condition in the $\gamma>0$ case.
+Arguments for the consistency of this restriction were made for ModMax in \cite{Bandos:2020jsw}.
+We have presented a new consistency argument here, applicable for both 4D and 6D, based on the observation that field configurations with $\sigma>0$ cannot be obtained from those with $\sigma<0$ by any Lorentz boost.